tonisun/SelflessServe.org/README.md

 # SelflessServe.org

-The Open Source Organisation for development selfless serving services in local.
+The Open Source Organisation for development selfless serving services in local or in global.

 ![logo](public/images/logo.png)